different-ai/file-organizer-2000/README.md

 ## How to use

-Simply move any of your file to the "Inbox" folder and the plugin will automatically move it to the most likely folder.
+Simply move any of your files to the "Inbox" folder and the plugin will automatically move it to the most likely folder.